-The Concord is another reliable and easy to use oximeter.
-Blood oxygen saturation (SpO2), pulse rate and pulse strength can all be measured and the finger clasp is suitable for both adult and pediatric use.
+Concord is another reliable and easy-to-use oximeter.
+Blood oxygen saturation (SpO2), pulse rate, and pulse strength can all be measured and the finger clasp is suitable for both adult and pediatric use.
 (It is recommended for use on ages 7 and up.)

 The Sapphire has a 2-Way rotating display to make things easier for the user.

-The auto power off function and 30hr battery life is something my colleague has spoken highly of; she hasn’t been caught short using the oximeter yet.
+My colleague has spoken highly of the auto power-off function and 30hr battery life; she hasn’t been caught short using the oximeter yet.

-There’s a lot to like with the Concord Sapphire.
-Versatile in terms of patient age range, while providing the reliability any medical practitioner seeks; this is an oximeter I highly recommended.
+There’s a lot to like about the Concord Sapphire.
+Versatile in terms of a patient age range, while providing the reliability any medical practitioner seeks; this is an oximeter I highly recommended.

 5. BEST PREMIUM: Masimo MightySat